1) Seam Seal.. Everything.

 A little preparation can go a long way, if your gear isn't seam sealed start there.

 There are two ways to seam seal, brush on sealant from the outside (typically with a silicone based sealant, with silicone coated fabric) or heat weld seam tape (trickier to do yourself).
+All of our gear is heat welded seam taped from the factory, but most manufacturers put this responsibility on you - so double check it!

 2) Setup Priority.